bee-squad/Challenge2_week8/README.md

 For all routes, use this address: 127.0.0.1:PORT (3000 in our example) before.
 For example to get all events you have to do a get request like this: 127.0.0.1:3000/api/v1/events.

+In routes that AUTH is needed, use the Bearer Token for Authorization in the Header.
+You can get the token after a Sign In or Sign Up.

 ## GET Routes

 #### Return all Events (Needs AUTH)